 If you split the molecule reasonably, avoiding molecular bridges and multiple fused rings, you should receive relatively low penalties.
 If not, you might want to reconsider the way in which you have fragmented your molecule, and see if a different split would be more optimal.

 Note how each fragment overlaps at a carbon atom.
 This is counterintuitive: instead of splitting bonds, we are splitting over individual atoms.
 We will see how to handle this in the following section.

+(Our penalties for for betaFOA are:

+Fragment 1: param penalty= 59.400 ; charge penalty= 26.497

+Fragment 2: param penalty= 75.100 ; charge penalty= 17.571

+Fragment 3: param penalty= 12.000 ; charge penalty= 26.091

+Complete FOA: param penalty= 99.000 ; charge penalty= 64.257)

 Step 5: Stitch the ligand back together

 This section will review how to use the fragments generated to assign partial charges to the parent molecule.
 At a higher level, for each non-overlapping atom, i.e. atoms unique to a fragment, we will simply take the new partial charge assigned by ParamChem to that fragment and this will constitute the partial charge in the final parameterization of the ligand.
 For overlapping atoms, i.e. atoms common to multiple fragments, we will sum the individual partial charges assigned to the same atom in different fragments to get its total partial charge for the final parameterization.
 While this is counterintuitive at first, think of yourself as a chemical accountant.
 Your goal is to make the final charge of the whole molecule add up to an integer corresponding to its total charge.
 To do this, if you “superimposed” each fragment – each of which has an integer charge – on top of each other, and added all the charges, you would get the final integer you desire.
 However, if you did this, for overlapping carbons, in the final molecule, those carbons would end up with more than four hydrogens each.
 So, in each molecular fragment, we will delete hydrogens of overlapping carbons, add the charges of each of those hydrogens (usually 0.090 each) to their respective carbons, and then add the charges of those carbons together to get the charge of the carbon on the final str file.